Select travel dates to see prices

 50+

-We work with all the Natioional Parks of Costa Rica, Wildlife Refuge, Wetlands, Biological and Forest Reserves
+We work with all the Internatioional Parks LA AMISTAD of Costa Rica, Wildlife Refuge, Wetlands, Biological and Forest Reserves

 This project pretend to protect More than a half of the Turtles are in extinction.
 Loss of habitat is the number one threat to turtles around the world.
 Other threats include the baby turtles using like pets and eggs trade, overconsumption for food and medicine, pollution and climate change.